 COVID-19 updates in Santa Cruz County: Infections, hospitalizations, deaths and demographic data

-The What: Santa Cruz County’s COVID-19 positivity rate continues to rise exponentially.
-As of Friday, the 14-day average was up 399%; last week’s figure was 187%, up from 12% the week prior to that.
-The county registered five more deaths in the past week, bringing the pandemic total to 235.
+The What: While Santa Cruz County’s COVID-19 positivity rate continues to rise, the rate has somewhat slowed.
+As of Thursday, the 14-day average was up 295%, below last week’s figure of 399%.
+The county registered five more deaths in the past week, bringing the pandemic total to 237.

-The So What: Even still, officials have cautioned that the official numbers might be underestimating how steep the upward trend is amid the Omicron surge, because the results of many in-home tests never get reported.
+The So What: Local health leaders have cautioned that even amid skyrocketing positives, official numbers might be underestimating how steep the upward trend is because the results of many in-home tests never get reported.

-The Omicron variant was first found in Santa Cruz County last month.
-The breakdown of cases by variant is not known, as county officials have not sequenced all known positive cases.
+The highly infectious Omicron variant is thought to be dominant in the ongoing surge; however, because county officials have not sequenced all known positive cases, a breakdown of cases by variant was unavailable.

-Coping with holiday blues: Kaiser Permanente provides tips to reduce stress, anxiety and sadness
+Kaiser Permanente and SupplyBank.org partner to provide personal protective equipment in Santa Cruz County

-Coping with holiday blues: Kaiser Permanente provides tips to reduce stress, anxiety and sadness
+Kaiser Permanente and SupplyBank.org partner to provide personal protective equipment in Santa Cruz County

-While the holidays can be a cheerful time for many, they can also be some of the most difficult times for others.
-Kaiser...
+Kaiser Permanente has partnered with systems change agency SupplyBank.org to disperse donations of sanitizing wipes, N95...

 How Santa Cruz County compares: The county is currently in the red tier, indicating the highest level of infectious spread.
-This level is the same as all of its neighbors in Northern and Central California, according to the Centers for Disease Control and Prevention.
-The state as a whole is also currently in the red tier.
+This level is the same as our neighbors in Northern and Central California, according to the Centers for Disease Control and Prevention.
+In addition, the state as a whole is also currently in the red tier.

 Neighboring Santa Clara and San Mateo counties had a fully vaccinated rate of 82.6% and 80%, respectively; Monterey and San Benito counties stood at 66.2% and 61.9%, respectively.
 Marin County was at 85.5%, the highest rate in the state.

 Current cases, hospitalizations and deaths: As of Thursday, Santa Cruz County had more than 2,100 active cases than it did a week ago.
-Hospitalizations, which health officials have said typically lag behind case rates by about two weeks, have begun to trend up, with 35 county residents reported hospitalized — up from 16 last week — and three in intensive care — up from two.
-There are three ICU beds still available countywide.
+Hospitalizations, which health officials have said typically lag behind case rates by about two weeks, have begun to trend up, with 39 county residents reported hospitalized — up from 35 last week — and four in intensive care — up from three.
+There are three ICU beds available countywide.

-“This is going to continue to be a hard month, perhaps the hardest yet,” Dr. David Ghilarducci, deputy health officer, said at a Thursday news conference.
+“This is going to continue to be a hard month, perhaps the hardest yet,” Dr. David Ghilarducci, deputy health officer, said at a news conference last week.
 “But it will end soon.”

 Ghilarducci said the county’s projection is that the case rate will probably peak in early February before declining.
 Still, he recommended that those with asymptomatic or mild cases of COVID-19 or other non-serious injuries or ailments avoid going to the emergency departments at Dominican Hospital or Watsonville Community Hospital.